Economic history of France: World War I

 The economy was critically hurt by the German seizure of major industrial areas in the northeast.
 While the occupied area in 1913 contained only 14% of France's industrial workers, it produced 58% of the steel, and 40% of the coal.
 Considerable relief came with the massive influx of American food, money and raw materials in 1917–1928.
 The Dalbiez Law of August 1915 set the number of workers required for the different sectors of the war economy, in an attempt to balance the labor needs of industry with the conscription requirements of the army.
 Individual examinations were established to keep workers in factories, and under the Dalbiez Law "military workers" under the control of the war ministry were deployed away from the front to work in the war economy.

-Agricultural productivity fell precipitously due to the German occupation, the requisitioning of draught animals, as well as manpower, fertilizer, and machinery shortages.
+Agricultural productivity fell precipitously due to the German occupation, the requisitioning of draught animals, as well as the loss of manpower and fertilizer, and machinery shortages.
 At its lowest point in 1917, the grain harvest was 40% below pre-war levels.
-The high prices for agricultural products which resulted were a boon for farmers, incentivizing "superhuman efforts" to cultivate by those left behind on farms.
+The high prices for agricultural products which resulted were a boon for farmers, incentivizing "superhuman efforts" to cultivate by those who remained on farms.
 Separation allowances provided to the dependents of soldiers also gave an unexpected boost to the income of poor, rural families.
 Many peasants were able to pay off debts, purchase more land, and enjoy a higher quality of living.
 Conversely, the urban population and industrial workers became increasingly discontented with rising food prices, and the failure of their wages to keep pace.

-French credit collapsed in 1916 and Britain began loaning large sums to Paris.
+French credit collapsed in 1916 and Britain began lending large sums to France.
 The J.P.
 Morgan & Co bank in New York assumed control of French loans in the fall of 1916 and relinquished it to the U.S. government when the U.S. entered the war in 1917.
-On the other hand, the economy was helped by American loans which were used to purchase foods and manufactured goods that allowed a decent standard of living.
+On the other hand, the economy was helped by American loans which were used to purchase food and manufactured goods to allow a decent standard of living.
 The arrival of over a million American soldiers in 1918 brought heavy spending for food and construction materials.
 Labor shortages were in part alleviated by the use of volunteer and forced labor from the colonies.